andreapasetti/Robot---SLAM/README.md

 ## Execution
 - Init your catkin_ws
-- Go to the catckin workspace and paste the "src" cloned from this repository.
+- Go to the catckin workspace and clone this repository.
 - `catkin_make`

 ## Open terminal 1